-It isn’t recommended to use marijuana trim directly in brownies.
-Weed leaves don’t have much of a THC percentage, you’d be adding too much plant material to get a decent potency level.
+It isn’t recommended to use marijuana trimmings directly in brownies.
+Weed leaves don’t have much of a THC percentage, you’d be adding too much plant material to get a decent potency level which means a planty taste.
+Yuck.
 If you want to cook with trim and leaves, use the cannabutter recipe above for best results.

 Can you make cannabutter by simmering trimmings and butter in a pan?

-Cooking marijuana directly in butter in a pan can work to release and activate the THC to make cannabutter, but there are some drawbacks.
-It’s hard to control the temperature of the butter simmering in a pan, and you risk overheating your weed trim and destroying THC.
+Cooking marijuana directly in butter in a pan can work to activate the THC to make cannabutter, but there are some drawbacks.
+Undercook it and the THC won’t be decarbed, affecting potency.
+It’s hard to control the temperature of the butter simmering in a pan, and you risk overheating it and destroying THC.

 Test a measured amount for potency, and then use this as a baseline to calculate how much you’ll need in your edibles recipes.

 While it’s easy to learn how to make cannabutter with trimmings, for better taste and to more easily measure potency consider using cannabis concentrates, kief, or buds.